Viva Magazine Editor Lizzie Lowler interviews Elle Fox of CNM

 I was recently advised by a nutritionist to eliminate gluten from my diet and I feel a whole lot better for doing so.
 But what is gluten and why is it such a problem for an increasing number of people?
 Elle Fox, from the College of Naturopathic Medicine, explains.

 “Gluten is a protein that is found in quite a few grains.
-The reasons it has become a problem are manifold, but we can boil them down to one main thing; human intervention.
-We’ve come a long way from the ancient agrarian societies who discovered that they could cultivate grasses for food.
-We’ve cross-fertilised and hybridised modern wheat to produce something that is (supposedly) bigger and better, with greater yield and greater resistance to pests.
+There are many reasons that it has become a problem, but we can boil them down to one main thing; human intervention.
+We’ve come a long way from the ancient societies who discovered that they could cultivate grasses for food.
+We’ve blended and combined modern wheat to produce something that is (supposedly) bigger and better, with greater yield and greater resistance to pests.
 But it bears no resemblance to the original steppe grasses that our ancestors were used to, and the gluten content is higher.”

 Gluten gives bread its body and its springiness, but it is a complex molecule that is hard for our bodies to break down and modern food production methods don’t help.